 Where the CVV is optional, you can send any type of payment request with or without the CVV.
 However, if you include the CVV in a payment request, it will be subject to verification.
 If it's incorrect, the payment will not be successful.

-Creating a customer or adding a card?
-(CVV optional) You are not required to include the CVV.
-But if you do include it, it will be subject to verification checks.
+If the CVV is optional when you're creating a new customer or adding a new card, you don't have to include the CVV.
+But, if you do, it will be subject to verification checks.

 Thanks for using Checkout.com.
-If you need any help or support, then message our support team at [email protected].
+If you need help or have a question, message our Support team at email@example.com.